 Full-time students may register for a maximum of nineteen hours during a regular semester.
 If a student has an average of 3.0 on a full-time load for the previous regular semester, the student may appeal to his/her academic dean to request an exception to the policy.
 A 3.0 grade point average made during a summer term will not be considered in interpreting this regulation.
-During the summer term the maximum number of hours for which a student may register is ten, not including Orientation 101.
+During the summer term the maximum number of hours for which a student may register is ten.
+A Summer student may also appeal to his/her academic dean for an exception to this policy.

-Students who hold scholarships must comply with the regulations in regard to scholastic requirements as stated in the Student Affairs section of this catalogue.
+Students who hold scholarships must comply with the regulations in regard to scholastic requirements as stated in the Scholarships section of this catalogue.